abranjith/tldr-news-agent/README.md

 - You can specify multiple queries using `-q` or `--query` option.
 Use this to search for specific topics or news items just like you would in a search engine
 - Make sure to configure your `.env` file with the required API keys for the LLM provider you choose
 - Make sure to configure `src/config.yaml` with the correct settings specially if the default settings do not work for you.
+- Web interface (local server) serves reports from the configured output directory.
+To view from a different directory, dir_path (absolute path to the reports) can be specified in the URL.

 ## 📄 License